FAQs

 New race scores appear in your runner account automatically.

-If your Performance Index has not changed after a few days, it is because the new score is not significantly different from your existing scores/PI to make an overall change.
+If your Performance Index has not changed after a few days, it is because the new score is not significantly different from your existing scores to make an overall change.

 Your PI is made up of your top 5 results which are given a time weighted coefficient, therefore it is not always possible to determine from your scores which results are used for the General PI calculation.
 For example, a new PI score of 500 can be used in place of an older score of 505.